Exact logic

 PT business retention studies

-I have reviewed the client management practices of over 50 personal trainers and small gym operators.
-The pattern is remarkably consistent:
+Across personal trainers and small gym operators, the pattern is remarkably consistent:

 Session delivery: excellent.
 Trainers plan sessions, adjust for the client’s energy and progress, provide real-time coaching, and create a positive experience.
 This is what they trained for, and most do it well.